 Phlebotomists typically work in hospitals, physician offices, diagnostic labs and blood donation centers.

 At the Sentara RMH School of Phlebotomy, the program is broken into two sections.
 The first ten weeks of the program consists of lectures at the School in Harrisonburg, VA.
 The remaining 8 weeks will be a clinical rotation at either Sentara RMH Medical Center in Harrisonburg, VA, or Sentara Martha Jefferson Hospital in Charlottesville, VA.
 Additional information may be found in the school's rotation book/practicum course.

 A certificate will be awarded at the completion of the program.
 Graduates will be eligible to take the ASCP Phlebotomy Technician certification exam.

-The Sentara RMH School of Phlebotomy is an NAACLS approved program.
+The Sentara RMH School of Phlebotomy is an NAACLS accredited program.

 NAACLS is not an accrediting organization recognized by the United States Department of Education.

 The Sentara RMH School of Phlebotomy has no branch locations.